Discover Lancaster Gate

 1. Explore Hyde Park

-2. Visit Kensington Gardens
+2. Visit the Italian Gardens

-4. See a Show in the West End
+5. See a West End Show

 Hop on the Central Line for a few stops to reach Oxford Circus and Tottenham Court Road, the gateways to London's Theatreland.